 3. Broker-operated DRIP

-Some companies may not offer a DRIP, and brokers may try to take advantage of the fact by providing a DRIP on some investments to investors.
-With a broker-operated DRIP, brokers purchase shares from the open market that would affect the market price of the shares.
-Typically, depending on its relationship with clients, brokers will charge little to no commission.
+Some companies may not offer a DRIP, but brokers may provide a DRIP on some investments to investors.
+With a broker-operated DRIP, brokers purchase shares on the open market.
+Typically, depending on its relationship with clients, brokers will charge little to no commission for DRIP stock purchases.

 Mary owns 1,000 shares in a real estate investment trust (REIT) and participates fully (100%) in the company’s dividend reinvestment plan.
 The REIT declares a dividend of $10/share payable on December 1.
 On said date, the market price of the share is $100, and the dividend reinvestment plan offers a 15% discount.
 With full participation in the company’s DRIP, how many additional shares will Mary be able to purchase in the DRIP?